metrorailings/OwlBlog/content/posts/week-4-insights.md

 ***

 Justin Herbert may be the real thing.
 His passes have been on point and his poise has been admirable so far.

+Tom Brady, on the other hand....maybe it's time to put him out to pasture.
+It's sad.